ioakeimoTOP/Barebones-Project-Template/README.md

-# Barebones-Project-Template
+# Project-Template

-A project template for web with the absolute basics set up.
+A project template for web, with:

+- Postcss with sass support and autoprefixer
+- prettier configured
+- husky with pre-commit formatting
+- basic dark mode toggle functionality